 You receive 3 online business coaching sessions as part of the programme (45 minutes each).

-Business coaching will allow you to review mentor feedback, set goals for the month and identify how to use your £500 grant.
+Business coaching will allow teams to set goals for the month and identify how to use your £500 grant.

 Business coaching is also the perfect way to work through any challenges you may be facing, be it with your idea, your team or your next steps.